joelchrono12/joelchrono12.ml/_posts/2021-02-10-gamedev-getting-started.md

 * [Brackeys](https://www.youtube.com/user/Brackeys): Does not do videos anymore, but has a lot of Unity and general game development tutorials
 * Don't forget to checkout the channels mentioned at the beginning of the blog too, wich are more general!

 This has been day 6, of [#100DaystoOffload](https://100daystooffload.com/).
-Eventually, I did my first "complete" game in a [game jam](https://en.wikipedia.org/wiki/Game_jam). but thats a story for another day ;)
+Eventually, I did my first "complete" game in a [game jam](https://en.wikipedia.org/wiki/Game_jam). but thats a story for another day. ;)